nirshar1977/dex-course-assignments/README.md

 This repository contains the homework assignments for the DEX (DevOps Experts) course.
 It includes commands used, screenshots of terminal output, and explanations.

+# Note: I didn't use the VB since I had Ubuntu LTS 22 installed, so instead I just upgraded it to the latest LTS 24.

 # Contents

 # Commands Used

-# I didn't use the VB since I had Ubuntu LTS 22 installed, so instead I just upgraded it to the latest LTS 24.

  	# Checking Ubuntu Version

 	Command: lsb_release -a